lyx-GitH/ai-zsh/README.md

 when you need ai help, just type `ai <your question>` and press enter.

+ai can read your command history and output, so it can help you write code, execute commands, and more.

 ## Limitations

 right now AI cannot directly execute commands, it will only return the command that you can copy and paste into your terminal.